Cities slammed by winter storms face new crisis: No water - WTMJ

 Texas authorities ordered 7 million people — a quarter of the population of the nation’s second-largest state — to boil tap water before drinking it because low water pressure could have allowed bacteria to seep into the system.
 A man died at an Abilene health care facility when a lack of water pressure made medical treatment impossible.

-About 260,000 homes and businesses in Tennessee’s largest county, which includes Memphis, were told to boil water because of to water main ruptures and problems at pumping stations.
+About 260,000 homes and businesses in Tennessee’s largest county, which includes Memphis, were told to boil water due to water main ruptures and problems at pumping stations.
 Memphis International Airport canceled all incoming and outgoing passenger flights Friday due to water pressure issues.

-And in Jackson, Mississippi, most of the city of about 161,000 had no running water.
+And in Jackson, Mississippi, most of the city of about 161,000 was without water.
 Crews pumped water to refill city tanks but faced a shortage of chemicals for treatment because icy roads made it difficult for distributors to deliver them, Mayor Chokwe Antar Lumumba said.

 “We are dealing with an extreme challenge with getting more water through our distribution system,” Lumumba said.

-The city was providing water for flushing toilets and drinking, but residents had to drive to pick it up – leaving elderly and those living on icy roads vulnerable.
+The city was providing water for flushing toilets and drinking, but residents had to drive to set locations to pick it up – leaving elderly and those living on icy roads vulnerable.

-Lisa Thomas said her driveway on a hill in Jackson was a sheet of ice.
-Her husband, who is on a defibrillator and heart monitor, is running out of his heart medication, with only enough to get him through Sunday because she hasn’t been able to make it to the pharmacy to refill it.
+Lisa Thomas said her driveway, located on a hill, is a sheet of ice.
+Her husband, who is on a defibrillator and heart monitor, is running out of his heart medication, with enough to get him through Sunday, because she hasn’t been able to make it to the pharmacy to refill it.

+“It would be nice to have some type of answers,” she said.
+“People are in dire need here.
+We need urgent help.”

 The water woes were the latest misery for residents left without heat or electricity for days after ice and snow storms swept through early in the week, forcing utilities from Minnesota to Texas to implement rolling blackouts to ease strained power grids.

-Texas’ grid operators said Friday that the state’s electrical system returned to normal for the first time since a storm knocked out power to more than 4 million customers.
-Smaller outages remained, but Bill Magness, president of the Electric Reliability Council of Texas, said the grid now has enough capacity to provide power throughout the entire system.
+Texas’ grid operators said Friday that the system has returned to normal for the first time since a storm knocked out power to more than 4 million customers.
+Smaller outages remained, but Bill Magness, president of the Electric Reliability Council of Texas, says the grid again has enough capacity to provide power throughout the entire system.

-The storms also left more than 330,000 from Virginia to Louisiana without power and about 71,000 in Oregon on Friday were still enduring a weeklong outage following a massive ice and snow storm.
+The storms also left more than 330,000 from Virginia to Louisiana without power and about 71,000 in Oregon were still enduring a weeklong outage following a massive ice and snow storm.

-The extreme weather was blamed for the deaths of at least 59 people, including a Tennessee farmer who tried to save two calves that apparently wandered into a frozen pond.
-A growing number of people have perished as they struggled to keep warm.
+The extreme weather was blamed for the deaths of at least 59 people, including a Tennessee farmer trying to save two calves that apparently wandered into a frozen pond.
+A growing number of people have perished trying to keep warm.

-Federal Emergency Management Agency acting administrator Bob Fenton said teams in Texas were distributing fuel, water, blankets and other supplies.
+Federal Emergency Management Agency acting administrator Bob Fenton said teams were in Texas with fuel, water, blankets and other supplies.

 In many areas, water pressure dropped after lines froze and because people left faucets dripping to prevent pipes from icing, authorities said.